1968 Washington, D.C., riots: Presidential radio address

 In a radio address after the announcement of King's death, President Lyndon B. Johnson asked all citizens not to resort to violence.
 The following morning, he held a meeting at the White House with black civil rights leaders and government officials.
 He made a statement saying to "deny violence its victory," pleading that all citizens come together to keep King's dream alive.
 He declared the Sunday of that week to be Martin Luther King Jr. Day, a day of mourning, and ordered that all American flags be flown at half staff.
 He also made the final decision to bring in the military to stop the rioting.

 Mayor-Commissioner Walter E. Washington attempts to quell the violence

 Walter Washington made nightly appearances during the riots, and these appearances were credited by many in the city with helping dampen the violence during the time.
-In addition, he refused FBI director J. Edgar Hoover's commands to shoot at rioters on the grounds that it would be needless slaughter and to avoid nearby harm to civilians.
+In addition, he refused FBI director J. Edgar Hoover's commands to shoot at rioters on the grounds that it would be needless slaughter and to avoid harm to nearby civilians.
 In 1974, Washington became the city's first elected mayor and its first black mayor, but only served one term after being overwhelmed with managing the city.